Memphis D. is only a first-grader, but she is wise well beyond her years.

 Stuff that Stays with You

-When Memphis started preschool at the Y, Dickerson says the teachers taught her to direct her own sassy, social, strong-willed personality in a positive way.
+When Memphis started preschool at the Y, Becca says the teachers taught her to direct her own sassy, social, strong-willed personality in a positive way.

 “To learn that at such a young age, that stuff stays with you,” she adds.
 “Not once was it, ‘You’re going to go sit out in the hallway.’”

-The importance of sharing is something else Dickerson says Memphis learned at the Y preschool.
+The importance of sharing is something else Becca says Memphis learned at the Y preschool.

 “Memphis loves to share,” says her mom.
 “If she has one fruit snack, she’s going to split that fruit snack and share it.
 I noticed that from the second she was at the Y. Whereas other kids, they don’t have that concept.
 What’s theirs is theirs.”